-Shame sabotages the life of evey human, on small or big ways: it is in the root of depression, addiction, eating disorders, anxiety, blocked sexuality.
+Shame and grief sabotage life of evey human, on small or big ways: one or the other (or both!) are in the root of depression, addiction, eating disorders, anxiety, blocked sexuality.

 Well hidden, secretive and very convincing, shame makes us want to disappear.
-This time, together, we will stay present with it, visible, and supported by out group.
+This time, together, we will stay present with it, visible, and supported by our group.
 On this workshop we will:

 - become aware of the form and shape our individual shame has taken, while residing in our bodies and psyche

 - recognize dynamic and anatomy of our personal shame

 - with the support of the group, maintain optimal distance from shame (which habitually devours us) and begin to separate it from our identity

 - get the protector (adult) that the child did not have in the time when shaming experiences took place

 - shift the toxic shame towards the healthy shame

 - explore our relationship with death, ends and how we behave in that relationship